-The National Action Plan / Policy is an outline of suggested/indicative strategy which states and UTs may refer.
-However, each State / UT and individual city/town will have to draw city/town-specific action plan which has to be prepared in the form of Detailed Project Report (DPR)
+The National Action Plan /Policy proposed is an outline of suggestive/ indicative strategy that states and UTs may refer for similar State Action Plan.
+However, each State / UT and individual city/ town will have to draw city/town-specific action plan which has to be prepared in the form of Detailed Project Report (DPR)

-The National Plan suggested in this document gives basic objectives and broad framework to derive the needs in-terms of tool and tackles, equipment and suggested technological options.
+The National Plan suggested in this document gives basic objectives and broad framework in accordance with the Solid Waste Management Rules, 2016 to derive the needs in-terms of tool and tackles, equipment and indicative technological options.